ShuzhaoXie/Armol/README.md

 We would like to thank Tencent for sponsoring the research.

 ## Appendix
 There are also many other interesting discoveries, I will summary them when I get a day off.
-Besides, you can find them by yourself.
+Also, you can find them by yourself.